15th Finchley

 The Group’s Silver Anniversary in 1944 was celebrated by a dinner dance at ‘Utopia’ with 175 guests, including the Mayor of Finchley.

-1946 started with the Group’s usual New Year Party at which they were able to welcome back some of the Forces members who had recently been demobbed.
+1946 started with the Group’s usual New Year party at which they were able to welcome back some members who had recently been demobbed.
 According to the press report more than 100 Scouts and supporters attended the event.

-It is not until May 1947 that there is a further mention of the Group.
+It is not until February 1947 that there is a further mention of the Group.
 It is then that it was announced that Charlie Roberts had, along with Basil Pilgrim from the 5th Finchley, been selected to assist Mr J Levens, the ADC for Muswell Hill, as the leaders of the North London contingent at the 1947 World Scout Jamboree in France.
-In addition George Street had been chosen as one of the Scouts to represent the District.
-Furthermore it is believed that others from the District, including Wilf Hewitt and Alan Fensome, attended informally as visitors, having made their own way.
+In addition, George Street had been chosen as one of the Scouts to represent the District.
+Furthermore, it is believed that others from the District, including Wilf Hewitt and Alan Fensome, attended informally as visitors having made their own way.

-Straddling the actual Jamboree was the arrival of the Ceylon [now Sri Lanka] Jamboree contingent.
+Straddling the actual Jamboree was the arrival of the Ceylon Jamboree contingent.
 They were taken care of by the 15th prior to their departure for France, and after the Jamboree they hosted a Tea Party to thank the 15th for their hospitality.

 Summer camp was held at East Runton, Norfolk and a couple of old photographs relating to this have been found.

-Arthur Withey, assisted by his wife Dorothy and son David, became the Cub Master.
+Arthur Withey, assisted by his wife Dorothy, and son David, became the Cubmaster.
+Arthur also continued as the District Badge Secretary, a role he had been undertaking since 1945.

 At the end of the year, after an absence of several years, the Group revived their show with performances on the 12th and 13th December.
 The press gave the show (Back Again) a very favourable review.